muyjohno/HollowKnight.RandomizerMod/README.md

 These settings control which difficult skips the randomizer may require.
 If you are not familiar with these skips, especially as they are used in speedrunning, you are advised to turn them off.

+With these skips allowed, the player is advised to take care to not lock out of certain required pogos.
+Obtain:
+- No more than 1 nail upgrade before claw or wings
+- No more than 3 nail upgrades before claw

 ## Quality of Life

 - Salubra Notches: automatically gives you each Salubra charm notch upon acquiring the required number of charms